DailyL/Sim2Real_autonomous_vehicle/README.md

 Then, open a terminal on your laptop and run `rostopic`  to check if you can access to  the topic published by the vehicle.

-If you succeefully seen the topic, you can start to evaluate the trained DRL agent with real-world vehicle.
+If you succeefully seen the topic, you can start to evaluate the trained DRL agent with real-world vehicle with:

 ```bash
 $ roslaunch rl_duckietown overtaking_test.launch